davyn1/Flask_Website/README.md

 - [ ] Redirect to a different page for each recipe
 - [ ] Fix up styling of page from basic
 - [ ] Add pages to each recipe
+- [ ] Create an intro page with instructions & necessary packages